TUD-JB-Templates/JB2_plugins/contents/gh-release.md

 - Add a tag to the release.
 Tags can be any name, but they're usually version numbers to indicate a release point.

 - Add a title and a description.
-The published release will include a contributors section with an avatar list of all the @mentioned users.
+The published release will include a contributors section with an avatar list of all the @ mentioned users.

 - Attach .mjs file in the dropbox.